aberner/www-project-devsecops-verification-standard/document/TEST-001-Security-Test-Management.md

 ## Summary

-Security Test Management is the process of planning, monitoring, and documenting security testing activities to ensure the security of a product, particularly in software development.
-It involves several key phases:
+Security Test Management is the process of planning, monitoring, and supervise the security testing activities to ensure the security of a product during its lifecycle.

+It involves several key activities:

 - Requirement Analysis: Understanding the security requirements and setting clear testing objectives.
   - Ref: DSOVS-REQ-001, DSOVS-REQ-002, DSOVS-REQ-003
-- Test Planning: Defining the overall security testing strategy, scope, and resources.
+- Test Planning: Defining the overall security testing strategy,
+  - Defining scope
+  - Managment of resources.
-  - Including tooling and automation support
+  - Tooling and automation support
 - Test Design and Development: Creating detailed test cases and scripts.
   - Ref: DSOVS-TEST-005
 - Test Execution: Running the test cases and documenting any defects.
   - Ref: DSOVS-TEST-005, DSOVS-REQ-004, DSOVS-REL-007
 - Test Closure: Summarizing testing activities and identifying areas for improvement.
+  - Ensuring that security testing is included in retrospectives and improved over time, both focusing on efficiency and quality.

 Security Test Management is crucial for delivering secure software.
-It helps in identifying security defects early, ensuring efficient resource utilization, and providing better visibility and control over the security testing process.
+It helps in identifying security defects early, ensuring efficient resource utilization, and providing visibility and control over the security testing process.
 Modern security test tools often include features for automation, tracking, and reporting, which streamline the entire process.

 ## Level 0 - Security Test Management is perfomed informally